 During the first quarter of 2015, seven wells finalized drilling across the South Lokichar Basin and the North Turkana basin in Block 10BA, Kenya.
-In addition, an extensive appraisal program of the Ngamia and Amosing fields in the South Lokichar Basin in Kenya Block 10BB has continued.
+In addition, an extensive appraisal program of the Ngamia and Amosing fields in the South Lokichar Basin in Kenya Block 10BB continued.
 These oil fields are expected to form the foundation for a phased development of the South Lokichar Basin.
 One drilling rig is currently active in the South Lokichar Basin.

-Over the balance of 2015, the Company will focus its efforts on appraisal and exploration in the South Lokichar Basin, Extended Well Tests (EWT's) in the Amosing and Ngamia fields, and reservoir and engineering studies.
-These will focus on delivering the following objectives; confirming reservoir quality and deliverability, resource size and definition, and advancement of the development plans, including the export pipeline.
+During the second quarter of 2015, the Company focused its efforts on appraisal in the South Lokichar Basin, Extended Well Tests (EWTs) in the Amosing and Ngamia fields, and reservoir and engineering studies.
+This focus for 2015 has the following objectives; confirming reservoir quality and deliverability, resource size and definition, and advancement of the development plans, including the export pipeline.